Rakhimjon/Exxeedo/README.md

       -  user can see the products description using the i button on the top corner or sliding to the left
       -  user can watch other products by scrolling down, just as insta reels
       -  who ever want to work on it, feel free to contact

+## the app will be live on the appstore when gets completed